This post was last updated on: September 28th

-When Disney officials announced Disneyland and Disney California Adventure would be closing Saturday, March 14th, it was only a few hours later Disney World also made the decision to shut down its theme parks at the end of day Sunday, March 15th.
+When Disney officials announced Disneyland and Disney California Adventure would be closing Saturday, March 14th, it was only a few hours later that Disney World also made the decision to shut down its theme parks at the end of day Sunday, March 15th.
 While the parks were originally supposed to reopen April 1st, Disneyland and Disney World have both decided to extend their closures indefinitely.
 UPDATE: Disney World will now begin a phased reopening of the theme parks on July 11th.

-Even if you’ve been following along with our coverage of how the Coronavirus has been impacting Disney parks across the world, now that all the Disney parks and Disney Cruise Line are closed, you might be at a loss for words while also having more questions than you can possibly ask.
+Even if you’ve been following along with our coverage of how the global health crisis has been impacting Disney parks across the world, now that all the Disney parks and the Disney Cruise Line are closed, you might be at a loss for words, while also having more questions than you can possibly ask.
 That’s why we’ve been tirelessly searching for answers to help you make sense of this very difficult time.

 From refunds to how to break the news to your children that your Disney vacation was canceled, we’re covering all of our readers’ concerns as best we can!
 Please feel free and continue to submit questions to us either on social or by leaving a comment on this post so we can keep getting you the answers you need!

 What happens to my park tickets that are already paid for?
 Can they be used in the future when this passes?

-Disney is not issuing refunds for park tickets at this time, however multi-day tickets with unused days or tickets dated between March 12th and March 31st, 2020 will automatically be extended until December 15th, 2020.
+Disney is not issuing refunds for park tickets at this time, however multi-day tickets with unused days or tickets dated between March 12th and the end of the actual closure period will automatically be extended until December 15th, 2020.
 UPDATE: Disney has extended the expiration date of unused tickets through September 26th, 2021.